apoapse1/Librum-for-Skyrim-VR/README.md

 Once you have created your character, open up the in-game settings and navigate to the _Mod Configuration Menu_ (MCM).
 You will need to make several changes here to adhere to the suggested Librum setup.
 Keep in mind that you will need to do this each time you create a new character.

 The suggested MCM options are as follows:
-1. **Bounty Gold.** Ignore the right-hand column, and change the left as follows:
+1. **Bounty Gold.** In the left column, set "Bandits" to 300, "Forsworn" to 350, "Giants" to 400, and "Dragons" to 500.
+These match the default values of The Notice Board.
-  - Bandits -> 200 gold
-  - Giants -> 400 gold
-  - Forsworn -> 200 gold
-  - Dragons -> 750 gold
 2. **Campfire.** Under the _Advanced_ tab, disable "Advanced Object Placement".
 It conflicts with b.
 3. **Caranthir Tower.** Leave default.
 4. **Clockwork.** Turn off "Recall Spell Fast-travel Check".
 This makes the Clockwork Recall spell a very good reward, which fits new difficulty of surviving during Clockwork's questline.